coderarjob/meghaos-x86/docs/notes/Scratch.md

 * DEBUG & Graphical  -> + `kdebug_printf`
 * DEBUG & Text       -> Print panic text to `kdebug_printf` + `kearly_printf`.

+#### Unittests

 Also note that these above rules & build options are not for Unittests.
 It is required to test even the debug components, so the `ifdef` guards for debug specific components must allow when building unittests.

+#### Applications

+Since AppLib is built along with the Kenrel, it can make graphical functions not defined for non-graphical Kernel and VGA Text function not defined for graphical Kernel.

+Applications can ask AppLib to check graphical mode is available and take suitable steps.

 ------------------------------------